buddhi1/MITIS-classification/README.md

 ## Experimental Setup
-Our experimental setup was a Xeon silver equipped workstation with Nvidia Quadro A500 GPU car with 64 GB of memory.
+Our experimental setup was a Xeon silver equipped workstation with Nvidia Quadro A500 GPU card with 64 GB of memory.
 We propose to use a confusion matrix to evaluate each model.

 ## Acknowledgements